History of Bulgaria: Christianization

+Bogomilism

+During the reign of Emperor Peter I (r.
+927–969) a heretical movement known as Bogomilism arose in Bulgaria.
+The heresy was named after its founder the priest Bogomil whose name can be translated as dear (mil) to God (Bog).
+The main sources about Bogomilism in Bulgaria come from a letter of the Ecumenical Patriarch Theophylact of Constantinople to Peter I (c.
+940), a treatise by Cosmas the Priest (c.
+970) and the anti-Bogomil council of Emperor Boril of Bulgaria (1211).
+Bogomilism was a neo-Gnostic and dualist sect that believed that God had two sons, Jesus Christ and Satan, that represented the two principles good and evil.
+God had created light and the invisible world, while Satan rebelled and created darkness, the material world and man.

+Decline

 After Simeon's death, Bulgaria was weakened by external and internal wars with Croatians, Magyars, Pechenegs and Serbs and the spread of the Bogomil heresy.
 Two consecutive Rus' and Byzantine invasions resulted in the seizure of the capital Preslav by the Byzantine army in 971.
 Under Samuil, Bulgaria somewhat recovered from these attacks and managed to conquer Serbia and Duklja.

 In 986, the Byzantine emperor Basil II undertook a campaign to conquer Bulgaria.
 After a war lasting several decades he inflicted a decisive defeat upon the Bulgarians in 1014 and completed the campaign four years later.
 In 1018, after the death of the last Bulgarian Tsar - Ivan Vladislav, most of Bulgaria's nobility chose to join the Eastern Roman Empire.
 However, Bulgaria lost its independence and remained subject to Byzantium for more than a century and a half.
 With the collapse of the state, the Bulgarian church fell under the domination of Byzantine ecclesiastics who took control of the Ohrid Archbishopric.